select language!

 It's SimCity on the Moon!
 Well, sort of...

-Overall, Moonbase is a brave attempt at a serious managerial simulator that's let down by some annoying game dynamics issues and a poor balance between realism and entertainment, but still offers a few solid hours of entertainment and challenge.
-Not bad for a game that fits on a floppy disk three times over.
+Overall, Moonbase is a brave attempt at a serious managerial simulator that's brought down by some annoying gameplay issues and a poor balance between realism and entertainment.
+All that being said, this game still offers a few solid hours of entertainment and challenge.

 advertisment